AlfrescoLabs/bamboo-migration-tools/README.md

     python3 bamboo-to-travis.py --base-branch=master --commit-title='New Travis build' --commit-body='Refs JIRA-11' DEV-PLAN1.yaml MyGithubOrg/repo1

+If the file `.travis.yml` already exists on the branch, you can update it using `--update`.
+If this is not specified but the file already exists, the script will avoid overwriting it and log a message to the console.

 Using `--pr`, you can also open a draft pull request from the branch, optionally supplying a title via `--pr-title`.